Real-time dynamics of string breaking in quantum spin chains: Models and quench dynamics

 \subsection{Quantum quench and measured observables}

 We study the dynamics of string breaking by initializing the spin chains in a product state with a specific magnetization profile, as shown in Fig.~\ref{fig:1}(b).
 All spins are pointing $\uparrow$ except within a central region of variable length $\ell$ where the spins are taken to be $\downarrow$.
 This generates a state with exactly two domain walls connected by a string.
-This setup not only represents a direct realization of the desired particle-antiparticle pair but is also motivated by the classes of initial conditions that can be prepared experimentally in quantum simulators such as Rydberg atoms or trapped ions; see, for instance \cite{Marcuzzi2017, 2017Jurcevic, 2017Monroe53}.
+This setup not only represents a direct realization of the desired particle-antiparticle pair but is also motivated by the classes of initial conditions that can be prepared experimentally in quantum simulators such as Rydberg atoms or trapped ions; see, for instance~\cite{Marcuzzi2017, 2017Jurcevic, 2017Monroe53}.
+Let us note that this type of string-like states, as well as excitations with a larger number of strings, have been found to also play an important role in quantum spin dynamics beyond confinement, in other models of quantum magnetism such as the one-dimensional spin-1/2 Heisenberg model~\cite{Wang2018,PhysRevB.100.184406}.

 Next, the system is evolved with one of the Hamiltonians in Eqs.~\eqref{Ising_short} or \eqref{Ising_long}.
 In either case, the transverse field is chosen sufficiently weak so that the elementary domain wall excitations are still almost point-like particles.
 This setup represents a quantum quench from an excited eigenstate beyond the ground state manifold in the limit of $h_x=0$ to the respective quantum Ising models.
 In general, we solve this dynamical problem by means of exact diagonalization (ED) techniques supported by effective analytical descriptions that will be presented in more detail below.
-We provide a brief discussion on the dynamics of kinks with a finite width in Appendix \ref{AppendixD}.
+Note that, in the regime of stronger transverse fields, domain walls cannot simply be treated as point-like particles; instead, they become extended objects.
+We provide a brief discussion on the dynamics of kinks with a finite width in Appendix \ref{AppendixE}.

 We characterize the resulting dynamics through different observables.
 On the one hand, we study the dynamics and creation of the elementary excitations by computing the local density of kinks

 measuring the presence or absence of a domain wall at the given bond $(i,i+1)$.